 How Does Anorexia Nervosa Progress ?

-Anorexia nervosa usually thrives among female population and rarely in male population, but most often it can be noticed on the third decade of person's life.
-Victims mostly are 20 to 25 year old adults.
-But there are also many teens affected by anorexia as they try every day to resemble to skinny models.
+Anorexia nervosa usually thrives among female population and rarely in the male population, but most often it can be noticed in the third decade of a person's life.
+Victims mostly are 20 to 25-year-old adults.
+But there are also many teens affected by anorexia as they try every day to resemble skinny models.